 Turn Back Time: Tips for Getting Used to the Time Change

-Bed Time Soon it will be getting dark much earlier and you may want to go to bed earlier than necessary, but that could disrupt your sleep during the night.
-A few days before the time change, start adjusting your sleep schedule.
+Soon it will be getting dark much earlier and you may want to go to bed earlier than necessary, but that could disrupt your sleep during the night.
+It’s best to start adjusting your sleep schedule before the time change happens.
 Change it just 15 minutes each night — the first night, go to bed 15 minutes later than normal; the second night, go to bed 30 minutes after your regular bedtime and continue until it’s a full hour.
 This helps you wake up at your regular waking hour and you won’t get too much or too little sleep.

 Adjusting to the time change varies from person to person, but, generally, it only takes about a day to get used to the shift in light.
 At The Lakeside Collection we have products to make the time change easy on you — from sheets to alarm clocks, we have you covered.